Data Corruption and Loss¶

 As much as 1% of all computers are affected by lightning and power surges every year.

-This is about total data loss due to power surges.
-Of course you can have the occasional data loss due to power loss before saving files.
+This section is about total data loss due to power surges.
+Of course you can have the occasional data loss due to a loss of power while saving files.
 But those losses can normally be restored without major difficulty.

 How Surges Happen¶

-While most average electricity-using devices are not affected by power surges, devices relying on computer chips and high-speed microprocessors are susceptible to serious damage.
-For your computer, power anomalies can result in keyboard lockup, complete data loss, hardware degradation, damaged motherboards, and more.
+While most electric devices are not affected by power surges, devices relying on computer chips and high-speed microprocessors are susceptible to serious damage.
+Power anomalies entering your computer can result in keyboard lockup, complete data loss, hardware degradation, damaged motherboards, and more.
 Failure to protect yourself from the inevitable can result in a loss of both time and money.

 Surge Protectors¶